-Pehong Chen has been the CEO of BroadVision, Inc. (NASDAQ:BVSN) since 1993.
-This analysis aims first to contrast CEO compensation with other companies that have similar market capitalization.
+In 1993 Pehong Chen was appointed CEO of BroadVision, Inc. (NASDAQ:BVSN).
+First, this article will compare CEO compensation with compensation at similar sized companies.
 Then we'll look at a snap shot of the business growth.
-And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Pehong Chen's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that BroadVision, Inc. has a market cap of US$7.1m, and is paying total annual CEO compensation of US$352k.
-(This is based on the year to December 2018).
-It is worth noting that the CEO compensation consists almost entirely of the salary, worth US$350k.
-We took a group of companies with market capitalizations below US$200m, and calculated the median CEO total compensation to be US$470k.
+According to our data, BroadVision, Inc. has a market capitalization of US$16m, and paid its CEO total annual compensation worth US$352k over the year to December 2018.
+Notably, the salary of US$350k is the vast majority of the CEO compensation.
+We looked at a group of companies with market capitalizations under US$200m, and the median CEO total compensation was US$523k.

-The graphic below shows how CEO compensation at BroadVision has changed from year to year.
+You can see, below, how CEO compensation at BroadVision has changed over time.

 Is BroadVision, Inc. Growing?

-BroadVision, Inc. has increased its earnings per share (EPS) by an average of 16% a year, over the last three years (using a line of best fit).
-Its revenue is down -27% over last year.
+Over the last three years BroadVision, Inc. has grown its earnings per share (EPS) by an average of 29% per year (using a line of best fit).
+In the last year, its revenue is up 1.2%.

 Overall this is a positive result for shareholders, showing that the company has improved in recent years.
-Revenue growth is a real positive for growth, but ultimately profits are more important.
-Although we don't have analyst forecasts, you could get a better understanding of its growth by checking out this more detailed historical graph of earnings, revenue and cash flow.
+It's good to see a bit of revenue growth, as this suggests the business is able to grow sustainably.
+Although we don't have analyst forecasts you might want to assess this data-rich visualization of earnings, revenue and cash flow.

 Has BroadVision, Inc. Been A Good Investment?

-With a three year total loss of 78%, BroadVision, Inc. would certainly have some dissatisfied shareholders.
+Given the total loss of 38% over three years, many shareholders in BroadVision, Inc. are probably rather dissatisfied, to say the least.
 This suggests it would be unwise for the company to pay the CEO too generously.